 - Fully developed syllabus – A fully developed syllabus will include at least the following: an outline of course content, a reading list, statement of frequency of class meetings, clear description of assignments and requirements for passing the class, key learning outcomes, method(s) of instruction, and method(s) of evaluation of student performance.

 - An example of a fully developed syllabus can be found at the Center for Teaching & Learning.
-Additional resources may be found at the website for Undergraduate Course Facilitator Training & Resources (UCFTR).
+Additional resources may be found at the website for Undergraduate Course Facilitator Training & Resources (UCFTR)

 - Faculty Sponsor Letter of Support – A letter of support from the instructor of record must be provided for each course the instructor is sponsoring.
 The letter should address the five questions explaining the role and relationship the instructor has with the course.
-The letter should be written on department letterhead and signed by the instructor of record.
+The letter should be written on department letterhead, dated, and signed by the instructor of record.

 Student facilitators can enroll in UGBA 199 for course credit.
 A student facilitator may not be enrolled in the UGBA 198 course.